- Boxes

 If not, let \(l = l₀ ++ RS ++ BS\) and go to step 2.

-Termination is guaranteed by the well-ordering of ranks.
+Termination is guaranteed by the well-ordering of orders.

 Computes the Standard Basic Set of a list of polynomials.